 Preparing your RV for storage is very important in climates that experience cold weather.
+Winterizing method varies depending on the type of Water Heater installed in your RV.
+See page 98, Winterizing the Furrion Tankless Water Heater.

-Follow the steps listed below at the end of the camping season.
+Follow the steps listed below at the end of the camping season:

 - ALWAYS winterize the fresh water system of your RV BEFORE exposure to temperatures at or below 32°F (0°C). - Damage to the water supply lines or water heater due to freezing is not covered under warranty. - Winterize with RV Antifreeze ONLY, no other products should ever be added to your fresh water system. - Make sure to have enough RV antifreeze to winterize all fresh water lines.
 Several gallons may be required. - BEFORE Winterizing, the Black Water, Gray Water & Fresh Water plumbing systems MUST all be emptied.
-See page 109 & page 104. - 1.
+See page 113 & page 108. - 1.
 LEVEL the RV, and DRAIN the fresh water plumbing system. - 2.
 Turn OFF the Water Heater 12-volt and 120-volt interior control switches. - 3.
-Please refer to page 120-123, Nautilus P1 User Instructions for detailed procedures and specific valve positions. - 4.
+Please refer to page 126-128, Nautilus P4 User Instructions for detailed procedures and specific valve positions. - 4.
 OPEN the Fresh Water Holding Tank Gate Valve, and CLOSE both low point drains. - 5.
 CONNECT a garden hose to the City Water Connection.
 DO NOT use your fresh (potable) water hose. - PLACE the other end of the hose into a container of RV Antifreeze. - 6.
 PRIME the pump by filling the hose with RV antifreeze, then Turn ON the Water Pump. - 7.
-OPEN the \hot water line at each faucet.
-(Kitchen, Lavatory, Shower, & Outside Faucet/Spray Port) - CLOSE each \hot water line faucet when RV antifreeze begins to flow continuously. - 8.
-REPEAT Step 7 with the \cold water lines on all faucets.
+OPEN the hot water line at each faucet.
+(Kitchen, Lavatory, Shower, & Outside Faucet/Spray Port) - CLOSE each hot water line faucet when RV antifreeze begins to flow continuously. - 8.
+REPEAT Step 7 with the cold water lines on all faucets.
 It is also important to run RV antifreeze through the Toilet and the Sink/Shower Drains.